South Farmingdale, New York: Rail

 No Long Island Rail Road stations are located within the hamlet – although the LIRR's Central Branch forms its northern border.
 The nearest stations to the hamlet are Farmingdale on the Ronkonkoma Branch and Massapequa Park on the Babylon Branch.

 Additionally, the now-closed South Farmingdale station was once located on the Central Branch, within the hamlet; it closed in the 1970s.
 It was along this stretch of the Central Branch that Mile-a-Minute Murphy set a record in 1899, pedaling a bicycle for one mile behind a train in less than one minute.

 Utilities

 Natural gas

 National Grid USA provides natural gas to homes and businesses that are hooked up to natural gas lines in South Farmingdale.

 Power

-PSEG Long Island provides power to all homes and businesses within South Farmingdale.
+PSEG Long Island provides power to all homes and businesses within South Farmingdale, on behalf of the Long Island Power Authority.

 Sewage

-South Farmingdale is located within the Nassau County Sewage District and is connected to its sanitary sewer network.
+South Farmingdale is located entirely within the Nassau County Sewage District and is connected to its sanitary sewer network.